Having a baby in the winter has its own set of challenges.

 - Gel pads.
 These Soothies Gel Pads saved my life (and prevented cracks and chapped skin) during the first couple weeks of nursing.

 - Breast pads.
 Cold air (and heat, crying babies, etc.) can make you leak.
-I didn’t even think to wear these Stay Dry Nursing Pads (they’re the most discreet and effective) when I first started nursing, but I quickly learned my lesson when I walked into the freezer aisle of my grocery store. 🤦♀️After that, these were a regular delivery in my Amazon Subscribe & Save order!
+I didn’t even think to wear these Stay Dry Nursing Pads (they’re the most discreet and effective) when I first started nursing, but I quickly learned my lesson when I walked into the freezer aisle of my grocery store. 🤦♀️ After that, these were a regular delivery in my Amazon Subscribe & Save order!
+HINT: You can actually get a set of reusable breast pads for FREE (with shipping)

 Additionally, there are many times where breastfeeding just doesn’t work out, despite best efforts.
 Just in case, make sure to have a newborn bottle and formula on hand so that you aren’t scrambling.